ea4gge/A500Mini-Internal-Functional-Keyboard/README.md

 2.- Keypad launch characters but not the keypad keycodes yet ---> SOLVED

-At the hardware level the PCB design is ON GOING.
+At the hardware level the PCB design is ON GOING. -->Done

 It will have a fully USB keyboard.
-Anyway... it will have a secondary board with:
+Anyway... it will have a secondary board with: --->DONE

 - 1 USB 2.0 4 ports Hub.
 The idea is to use a port of the 3 of the A500 board for the hub's imput, use one port of the hub for to give output to the connector of the port used for the hub imput.
 - One SD reader directly in front of the Floppy Disk Drive "input" of the mini
 - One port for the keyboard.
 - One free port, for Wifi or other porpuses

+IN THIS MOMENT THE NEXT STEEP IS TO SEND TO PCBWay THE DESIGN FOR PROTOTYPE BOARDS.
+Any values of the components are not added yet.
+I will do during this week

 In the Project is also work in progress all the mechanical jobs for to do: